 - maintaining regular face-to-face dialogue with strategic partners

-The Highways Agency monitors and manages supplier performance through a performance management framework.
-This framework provides the Agency with a standard approach to capturing performance data in order to achieve:
+Highways England monitors and manages supplier performance through a performance management framework.
+This framework provides Highways England with a standard approach to capturing performance data in order to achieve:

 - visibility of service provider performance